Skip to main content

 Celebrate the holidays with The Social Hub!

-Explore the best European cities for Winter 2023 and stay with The Social Hub!
-With hotels in both Vienna and Berlin, you can use our hubs as a jumping off point to exploring these cities and their beautiful, festive Winter Markets.
-Plus, be sure to check out what wintry activities we have going on at our hubs!
+Explore the best European cities for Winter 2025 and stay with The Social Hub!
+With hotels in Porto, Glasgow, Madrid, Amsterdam City, Amsterdam West, Vienna and Berlin, you can use our hubs as a jumping off point to exploring these cities and their beautiful, festive Winter Markets.
+Plus, be sure to check out our Instagram channels for what winter activities we have going on at our hubs!
 You can always stay in the loop by signing up to our newsletter via the box below.